-A low bias in carbon monoxide (CO) at northern high and mid-latitudes is a common feature of chemistry climate models (CCMs) that may indicate or contribute to a high bias in simulated OH and corresponding low bias in methane lifetime.
-We use simulations with CO tagged by source type to investigate the sensitivity of the CO bias to also investigate how each of these possible contributors to the CO bias affects the methane lifetime.
-We find that the use of specified meteorology alters the distribution of
+A low bias in carbon monoxide (CO) at high northern latitudes is a common feature of chemistry climate models (CCMs) that may indicate or contribute to a high bias in simulated OH and corresponding low bias in methane lifetime.
+We use simulations with

-CO emissions, transport, global mean OH, and the hemispheric asymmetry of OH.
-We

-CO compared to a free-running CCM simulation, improving the comparison with surface observations in summer.
-Our results also show that reducing the hemispheric asymmetry of OH improves the agreement of simulated CO with observations.
+5 CO tagged by source type to investigate the sensitivity of the CO bias to CO emissions, global mean OH, and the hemispheric asymmetry of OH.
+Our results show that reducing the hemispheric asymmetry of OH improves the agreement of simulated CO with observations.
 We use simulations with parameterized OH to quantify the impact of known model biases on simulated OH.
-Removing biases in ozone and water vapor as well as reducing northern hemisphere NO_x does not remove the hemispheric asymmetry in OH, but reduces global mean OH by 18%, bringing the simulated methane lifetime into agreement with observation-based estimates.
+Removing biases in ozone and water vapor as well as reducing Northern Hemisphere NO_x does not remove the hemispheric asymmetry in OH, but brings the simulated methyl chloroform lifetime into agreement with observation-based estimates.